mofuss/mofuss/README.md

 MoFuSS uses Google Earth Engine for data download, R for data preparation and graphs, C++ for harvest probability maps, DINAMICA EGO for geospatial simulations (core scripts), ffmpeg for creating animations, LaTeX for formatting and generating final reports

 * Stage 0: Data Download.
 If you already have all the necessary datasets, you can skip this stage and proceed directly to Stage 1.
 * Stage 1: Local Data Processing.
-Six sequential scripts are run on your local machine to generate Stage 1 results.
+Seven sequential scripts are run on your local machine to generate Stage 1 results.
 * Stage 2: A subset of Stage 1 results are then sent to the High-Performance Computing (HPC) cluster, where woodfuel harvest probability maps are built.
 Once all the geoprocessing is complete, you need to download the results into your local machine for further processing.
 * Stage 3: Final Analysis and Report Generation.
 Results from Stages 1 and 2 are used on your local machine to generate the final outputs, including summary results and reports formatted using LaTeX.